- Legalizations can be done at the German Consulates General in Toronto and Vancouver.

 To be provided by sender.
 In this case, you will only be billed for the legalization fee.

-Processing time for legalizations sent by mail is approx. 1 week.
-If the legalization request is incomplete (e.g. not or not correctly authenticated, no return envelope, etc), the processing will take longer.
+Processing time for legalizations sent by mail is approx. 1-2 weeks plus mailing time.
+If the legalization request is incomplete (e.g. not or not correctly authenticated, no return envelope, etc), processing will take longer.
 There is no rush/express option available.
-We kindly ask you to refrain from further inquiries regarding the status during this time.
+We are unable to provide acknowledgement of receipt or status updates.

 - If the currency exchange rate changes slightly between sending the documents and processing them, you will not be asked to pay the difference and will not receive any difference.
 This is to make the legalization process by mail possible.